emilygalvin/emilygalvin/README.md

 - 👋 Hi, I’m @emilygalvin
-- 👀 I’m interested in ...
+- 👀 I’m interested in photography & design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to set up an AR gallery.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new ways to view NFTs.
 - 📫 How to reach me emilyegalvin@gmail.com

 <!---